Why Most Professional Narratives Fail Credibility Test

 Why Visibility Is No Longer a Proxy for Credibility

-In boardrooms and high-stakes evaluations, narratives are judged less on how well they are told and more on how well they stand up to scrutiny:
+In boardrooms and high-stakes evaluations, narratives are judged less on how well they are told and more on how well they stand up to scrutiny: Are assumptions explicit?
+Are outcomes verifiable?
+Is the approach defensible against alternatives?
+Would this survive cross-examination?

 This is why polished thought leadership often fails to convert into trust.